Immersion Teaching Strategies: How to and Why Implement Them in Your Curriculum

 Structure is key to helping your students assimilate the immersion curriculum.

-Use the blackboard to write down important keywords as you go over a concept.
+- Keywords: Write down important keywords on the board as you go over a concept.
 Summarize all important information, and use bullet points, lists, grids and graphs to keep things neatly structured whenever possible.
 PowerPoint is a great tool for creating easy-to-follow presentations on lesson content, and you can always skip back to the last slide if the class isn’t following.

 So, don’t neglect the following tools when teaching immersion-based classes:

 - Signs and posters: Include oversized typography, colors and images to make key concepts and vocabulary pop.

 - Real-life objects: Demonstrate a concept in action with actual products or puppets.